 The majority determined that the trial court's finding that the 13 adopted amendments were merely "technical" in nature, whereas the 11 tabled amendments were substantive, was supported by competent evidence.
 Holmes, 2022-NCSC-122, ¶ 73, 881 S.E.2d at 508.
-As an initial matter, the nature of an amendment to a bill is a legal question, not a factual one.
-And the trial court's "finding" was fatally infected by a failure to afford the General Assembly the presumption of good faith that the Equal Protection Clause requires, a "fundamental[] flaw" that entails the factual finding "cannot stand."
+But the trial court's finding was fatally infected by a failure to afford the General Assembly the presumption of good faith that the Equal

+Protection Clause requires, a "fundamental[] flaw" that entails the factual finding "cannot stand."
 Abbott, 138 S. Ct. at 2326.
 The adopted amendments, viewed under the proper lens, were substantive and made S.B.
 824 even more voter friendly, and the tabled amendments, which were both technical and substantive, were rejected for legitimate, non-discriminatory reasons.
-For example, Democratic Senator Ford's amendment required county boards of elections to offer free IDs during onestop early voting, R S p 6648, and Democratic Representative Charles Graham's amendment added to the list of qualifying photo IDs a tribal-enrollment card issued by a state or federally recognized tribe, R S p 6617.
+For example, Democratic Senator Ford's amendment required county boards of elections to offer free IDs during one-stop early voting, R S p 6648, and Democratic Representative Charles Graham's amendment added to the list of qualifying photo IDs a tribal-enrollment card issued by a state or federally recognized tribe, R S p 6617.
 Senator Daniel's amendment provided greater specificity regarding the circumstances and standards under which a voter without an acceptable photo ID could sign a reasonable impediment declaration.
 R S p.
 6647.
-Democratic Representative Flovd's amendment made S.B.
+Democratic Representative Floyd's amendment made S.B.
 824's photo ID requirements applicable to absentee ballot requests and absentee ballots.
 R S p 6628.
 By contrast, Democratic Senator Van Duyn's amendment would have delayed the date by which the county boards of elections were required to make free photo voter IDs available, R S p 6642, and even Senator McKissick voted to table it, R S p 6730.
 The Republican supermajority did not need to accept this or any other Democrat's amendment.
 According to Senator McKissick, Plaintiffs' own witness, that would have been the norm.
 See T p 2354:15-18.
 But that is not what happened here.